himanshu8900/HacktoberfestCode/README.md

 * Open a terminal window, and navigate to this repo on the filesystem.
 * Run "npm install" to install all required project dependencies.
 * Run "ionic serve" to run the app in a web browser locally.

+## How to test on android device
+* Run ionic serve --devapp to run the app on an android device